mark-chilvers/json2csv-stream/README.md

  - `keys`: Specify the keys you'd like to output.
 In the default setting all keys are exported.
  - `eol`: End-of-line marker.
 Default is the one used by the operating system.
  - `showHeader`: If you don't want the header line in your csv set to `false`.
 Default is `true`.
+ - `useQuotes`: If you want to surround headers and values with double-quotes set to `true`.
+Default is `false`.

 ### Use optional custom delimiter